 - Work on assignments in a natural environment that helps you focus in your backyard, for example, or at a park or beach - Take part in school field trips.
 In addition to outdoor experiences, go on trips to science museums, art galleries and other environments where you can use your senses to identify and classify objects - Join or start an environmental project, at school or in your community - In class, look for ways to incorporate nature and the environment.
-For example, you could write a paper about how weather conditions have affected worldwide events were formed best for you.
+For example, you could write a paper about how weather conditions have affected worldwide events categorization.
+Use multiple senses when categorizing objects.
+For example, you might identify birds by the sounds of their song, perfumes by their smell and fabrics by their texture